-The Americans With Disabilities Act (ADA) and Employee Rights
+The Americans With Disabilities Act (ADA) & Employees' Legal Rights

 The Americans with Disabilities Act of 1990 (ADA) is a federal law that prohibits discrimination against qualified individuals with disabilities.
 The ADA requires that reasonable accommodation be made to provide individuals with disabilities equal access to services, programs, and opportunities, such as employment and housing.
 Several federal agencies and departments enforce the ADA, including the Equal Employment Opportunity Commission (EEOC) and the Department of Justice.

 A person has a disability under the ADA, 42 U.S.C. § 12101 et seq., if he or she has a physical or mental impairment that substantially limits one or more major life activities, a record of such an impairment, or is regarded as having such an impairment.
 Whether or not a person's condition is a disability under the law is determined individually; the ADA does not list specific covered disabilities, though some are excluded from coverage, such as pedophilia, compulsive gambling, pyromania, and current drug use.
 People with past drug or alcohol problems are protected from job discrimination by the ADA, as are individuals with current alcohol problems who are able to perform their jobs.

 The American with Disabilities Act (ADA): Who Must Comply?

 The ADA prohibits discrimination in the workplace against qualified individuals with disabilities by an employer, public or private, generally with 15 or more employees.
 The ADA also governs employment agencies, labor organizations, and joint labor-management committees.
 The law prohibits discrimination based on disability at each step of the employment process, from job application to advancement or termination of employees.